 The data utilized for bibliometric analysis was sourced from the Web of Science Core Collection by Clarivate Analytics (26).
-The index term included "non-invasive brain stimulation" OR 'non-invasive electrical brain stimulation" OR 'non-invasive magnetic brain stimulation" OR 'transcranial direct current stimulation" OR 'transcranial magnetic stimulation".
-As a result, 30,854 studies were identified, encompassing 25,993 research originals and reviews, with a cumulative count of 1,615,692 references.
-These searched records were exported to CiteSpace for further analysis.
-The studies were downloaded on March 24, 2022.
+The index term included "noninvasive brain stimulation" OR "non-invasive electrical brain stimulation" OR "non-invasive magnetic brain stimulation" OR "transcranial direct current stimulation" OR "transcranial magnetic stimulation".
+As a result, a total of 30,854 studies were identified, encompassing 25,993 research originals and reviews, with a cumulative count of 1,615,692 references.
+These search records were subsequently exported to CiteSpace for further analysis.
+Studies were download on March 24, 2022.
 Each download study included full records and cited references.
-Inclusion criteria were original articles and reviews on non-invasive brain stimulation retrieved from the Web of Science published from 1985 to 2022.
+Inclusion criteria were original articles and reviews on noninvasive brain stimulation retrieved from the Web of Science published from 1985 to 2022.
 No exclusion criteria were described.

 CiteSpace is a Java-based software utilized for the visualization of scientific bibliometric analysis (28).
-For this study, the chosen timeframe comprehended from January 1988 to December 2022, using a time slice of 5 years.
-Selection criteria were the top 50 items more cited per slice and the rest of the settings as default (26,27).
+In this study, CiteSpace (6.1.R1) was employed to perform a scientometric analysis.
+The chosen timeframe extended from January 1988 to December 2022, utilizing a time slice of 5 years, selection criteria were top 50 (items more cited) per slice and the rest of the settings as default (26,27).

-We observed the number of publications on NIBS each year, then studied and performed an analysis of the most productive journals and authors as well as the most co-cited authors, institutions, countries, and documents.
-Finally, we used three labeling algorithms to find out the topics analyzed in the studies of each cluster: Latent Semantic Indexing (LSI), Log-likelihood ratio (LLR), and mutual information (MI), and we analyzed the burst citations to identify emerging trends (26,27).
+We observed the number of publications on NIBS in each year studied and performed an analysis of the most productive journals and authors as well as the most co-cited authors, institutions, countries and documents.
+Finally, three labeling algorithms were used to find out the topics analyzed in the studies of each cluster: Latent Semantic Indexing (LSI), Log-likelihood ratio (LLR) and mutual information (MI) and we analyzed the burst citations to identify emerging trends (26,27).

-The indicators used were the number of citations received, centrality, and the strongest citation bursts.
-The network maps obtained from the CiteSpace software are made of nodes and links.
-The size of the nodes represents the number of citations received by an item and the thickness of the links; the short distance between two nodes represents the co-occurrence strength between two items.
+The indicators used were the number of citations received, centrality and the strongest citation bursts.
+The network maps obtained from the Citespace software are made up of nodes and links.
+The size of the nodes represents the number of citations received by an item and the thickness of the links and the short distance between two nodes represents the co-occurrence strength between two items.

-This bibliometric study uses secondary databases in the public domain and does not require the approval of an institutional ethics committee.
+This bibliometric study uses secondary databases in the public domain and therefore does not require the approval of an institutional ethics committee.